GoogleCloudPlatform/community/tutorials/db-migration-spanner-handle-increasing-pks/index.md

 date_published: 2021-05-20
 ---

-Shashank Agarwal, Zeeshan Khan and David Ng | Database Migrations Engineers | Google
+Shashank Agarwal, Zeeshan Khan, and David Ng | Database Migration Engineers | Google

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-In this tutorial you learn about migrating databases consisting of auto-incrementing primary keys.
+In this tutorial you learn about migrating databases that have auto-incrementing primary keys.
 The primary key uniquely identifies each row in a table.
 If you insert records with a monotonically increasing integer as the key, you always insert at the end of your key space.
 This is undesirable because Cloud Spanner divides data among servers by key ranges, which means that your inserts are directed at a single server, creating a *hotspot*.
 This applies even when an existing database needs to be migrated.
 Unless mitigated, these hotspots can lead to slow data ingestion from MySQL to Cloud Spanner.